Coronavirus and older people

-Being anxious about Coronavirus, reducing your contact with other people, being required to stay at home and changing your routine all have the potential to impact on mental health and wellbeing.
-Developing a routine, keeping physically active, connecting with others, and learning or developing new skills can all help.
+Being anxious about Coronavirus, reducing your contact with other people, being required to stay at home and changing your routine – as well as going out again and returning to your usual routine now that restrictions have lifted - all have the potential to impact on mental health and wellbeing.
+Adapting to a new routine, keeping physically active, connecting with others, and learning or developing new skills can all help.
 There is lots of information online to help tackle anxiety and maintain your mental health:

 Healthy home environments

-As you are going to be spending more time at home, it is important to that your home environment supports your health.
+Having a home environment that supports your health is really important.
 Make sure it is warm enough if the temperature drops and keep windows open to let in fresh air and get natural sunlight if and when possible.
 You can also check your home for hazards that might increase the risk of accidents such as falls and take action if necessary.
-The Age UK Home Safety Checker is a useful guide.

-Age UK have produced a useful set of resources covering many of the areas above.
+Age UK have a useful set of resources on their website covering many of the areas above.

-This is a challenging time, but there are still loads of things that you can do to support your general health and wellbeing.
+This has been a challenging time, but there are still loads of things that you can do to support your general health and wellbeing.